Ntopo1/Network-Configuration---CCNA-Recap/README.md

 This command configures a Layer 2 EtherChannel on a Cisco switch using the Port Aggregation Protocol (PAgP).
 PAgP is a Cisco proprietary protocol used to form an EtherChannel.
 EtherChannels bundle multiple physical links into a single logical link, providing redundancy, load balancing, and simplified network management, along with other benefits.
 The interface range command allows for grouping interfaces to be configured simultaneously, rather than configuring each interface individually.
 The 'channel-protocol pagp' line sets PAgP as the EtherChannel negotiation protocol for the group of interfaces; however, this line is not necessary.
 Finally, 'channel-group 1 mode desirable' adds the selected interfaces to EtherChannel group 1 in desirable mode, which actively tries to form an EtherChannel using PAgP.
 These commands need to be entered on both DSW-A1 and DSW-A2 only.
 <br />
 <br />
-Step 2: Configure a Layer-2 EtherChannel named PortChannel1 between DSW-B1 and DSW-B2 using an open standard protocol.
-Both switches should actively try to form an EtherChannel.<br />
+<h4>Step 2: Configure a Layer-2 EtherChannel named PortChannel1 between DSW-B1 and DSW-B2 using an open standard protocol.
+Both switches should actively try to form an EtherChannel.</h4><br />

   ```
 interface range g1/0/4-5